Atalaya multiflora: Leaves

 The compound leaves are arranged alternately on the stem and pinnate in shape, 7 to 24 cm (3–10 in) long with a stem 15 to 40 mm long.
 The leaflets are 4 to 12 cm (1.6–5 in) long, 1.5 to 4 cm (0.6-1.6 in) wide with a stem 2 to 5 mm long.
 There are usually two to three leaflets per compound leaf, oblong or ovate in shape, without leaf serrations.
-Relatively thick and notched at the tip of the leaf.
+The leaflets are relatively thick and notched at the tip of the leaf.
 There are around 12 pairs of straight lateral leaf veins per leaflet, more easily seen on the underside.

 Flowers, fruit & regeneration

 From December to January, panicles form at the end of branchlets with abundant tiny creamy flowers.
 The flowers have five petals and sepals, and with eight stamens.
 Near the flowers are many small bracts.

-The paired winged fruit (a fawn coloured samarae) forms from March to May.
-Each with a wing around 3 cm long opposite the round seed at the other end.
+The paired winged fruit (a fawn-coloured samara) forms from March to May, with each wing around 3 cm long opposite the round seed.
 Seeds last only a very short while on the ground, as they are soon attacked by insects.
 Fresh seeds should be soaked to kill insect larvae, then planted as soon as possible.